qml.resource¶

 The resource

-module provides classes and functionality to estimate the quantum resources
+module provides classes and functionality to track the quantum resources

 (number of qubits, circuit depth, etc.) required to implement advanced quantum algorithms.